unicode-org/message-format-wg/spec/syntax.md

 The _name_ of an _expression attribute_ MUST either be one of the following, or it MUST contain at least one U+002D HYPHEN-MINUS `-` character:

-- `language`: SHOULD resolve to a sequence of IETF BCP 47 language tags;
-  see _expression attribute resolution_.
+- `locale`: a sequence of well-formed IETF BCP47 language tags see _expression attribute resolution_.
-- `translate`: SHOULD have a literal value of either `yes` or `no`.
+- `translate`: a literal value of either `yes` or `no`

 To ensure future extensibility of this specification, all other _expression attributes_ with a _name_ not containing `-` MUST be ignored.

 Multiple _expression attributes_ are permitted in an _expression_.
 Each _expression attribute_ is separated by whitespace.
-If present, _expression attributes_ MUST be the last non-whitespace content in an _expression_, and MUST NOT be followed by any _function_ _options_.
+If present, _expression attributes_ MUST be the last non-whitespace content in an _expression_.

 ```abnf
 expression-attribute = "@" option